ksenia007/Blog/README.md

 I like the color and the interactivity of the piece and also the simplicity of the code that generated it.

+# Week 6 Blog Post

+This project involved using random parameters, fine-tuned with the algorithmic design.
+Generally, I am comfortable with letting go the control and structure.
+However, this time I decided not to place the circles in the random positions and rather vary the size randomly and allow the user to add the circles.
+The size of the bend in the circle also is picked randomly.

+Originally I wanted to do the lines moving out more randomly, emanating from the center.
+But I found out that the more consistent development produces a more pleasant design.
+So in a way, a more random process did not produce a good image.